gregorwolf/SAP-NPM-API-collection/apis/sbf/README.md

 # @sap/sbf.

+> Documentation can also be found in [here](https://github.wdf.sap.corp/pages/xs2/node-sbf)

 A Node.js framework to create a service broker in SAP Business Technology Platform (SAP BTP)

 The Service Broker Framework (SBF) implements the [Open Service Broker API](https://www.openservicebrokerapi.org/).